 How much?
 About 20mm, but that doesn’t mean it’ll deflect that much on every bump you ride over, it might regularly flex between 3 and 10mm.
 Riding speed and rider weight will affect this too.
 A 27.2mm 400mm post weighs 226g, and is also available in 30.9, 31.6mm diameters and in 300, 400 or 480mm lengths.
 Syntace offer the P6 Hi Flex with a satisfyingly long 10 year guarantee

 Back in the early days of mountain biking, before suspension had properly developed, suspension posts were very popular.
 The go-to post was manufactured by British firm USE.
+It's still around, and still very nicely made.

 This Ultimate Vybe is their latest suspension seatpost, and provides a full 50mm of active tuneable travel.
 That’s way more the the other three posts above, it might be too much for some applications but we can see if for those that want the maximum amount of comfort.
 Unlike the other posts, because it’s actual suspension, the spring can be adjusted to be softer or firmer and to suit body weight - the other posts can't be adjusted for lighter or heavier riders.
 There’s also a preload adjustment at the bottom of the post.